 In Vienna in the 1900s more than eighty private funeral companies competed for the business of burying the city’s citizens in one of the 52 cemeteries in the suburban area.

 In 1951 the Bestattung Wien, or Undertaking Service of Vienna, was appointed as the only funeral company in the city.
-Located in the 4th district at Goldeggasse 19, near the Schloss Belvedere, it also houses the intriguing Vienna Undertakers' Museum, which contains more than 600 artifacts documenting the Viennese interest in death and burial.
+Originally located in the 4th district near the Schloss Belvedere and now moved out to the Central Cemetery, it also houses the intriguing Vienna Undertakers' Museum, which contains more than 600 artifacts documenting the Viennese interest in death and burial.

 There are elaborate black uniforms and regalia worn by the pallbearers, or Pompfüneberer, from the French pompes funèbres, as well as hearses, wreathes, sashes, lanterns, torches, black flags, even an urn in the shape of a football, a “sitting coffin” inspired by Magritte, and an old pack of undertaker’s cigarettes carrying the words "Rauchen sichert Arbeitsplätze", which means: "Smoking protects jobs…"

 A real curiosity on display in the Bestattungsmuseum is the re-usable coffin instigated in 1784 by Emperor Josef II, in an attempt to save wood and to hasten decomposition.
 The coffins were equipped with a trap underneath to drop the bodies in the graves and kept for another funeral.
 But the Viennese protests led to the cancellation of the law within six months.